grensen/perceptron_concept/README.md

 # Supported languages: C#, CPP, JAVA, MQL4

+In most articles, the process itself is usually briefly explained.

+Here I will try to simplify everything as well as possible in order to explain the non-changeable, very complex parts as simply as possible.

+I express the whole process as A (inputs) + B (hidden connected weights) = C (outputs).

+We want to make a predictions, no matter what kind, we give A to the NN in form of input neurons, calculate plus B and get C as output neurons.
+Our goal is a perfect prediction by correcting the value of B by computing C - A = new B after every new input A and take the new B for the next prediction.
+A + new B = better C prediction.
+The C is our classification result, and can contain any number of classifiers.
+With real numbers, it may be easier to understand.
+We calculate 4 + (-2) = 2, but our goal for C was a prediction of 1.
+So we correct the B and take the new B for the next prediction.
+We tell the NN C = 1 now, because thats the result we want with C if A = 4, and calculate C - A = new B.
+And next C we calculate with 4 + (-3) = 1, so the NN makes better predictions if the input is A = 4.

+The weights stand for B and are our constants in the NN, we change B a bit to create better C predictions.

+In the algorithm, A ist the start and C the end.
+Here I want to take the focus on the implementation.

-The u[] array describes the network, I take u[] because it got a good position on the keyboard, the reference to learn the concept will be the { 3, 5, 5, 5, 2 } deep neural network.
+The u[] array describes the neural network (NN), I take u[] because it got a good position on the keyboard, the reference to learn the concept will be the { 3, 5, 5, 5, 2 } deep neural network.

 The demo NN_001 for each language uses a { 784, 25, 25, 25, 10 } NN and as inputs the MNIST data comes in.
 To make everything comparable, the network works with pseudo random values.
-Rectified linear units (ReLU) are used as an activation function, and the output neurons are activated with softmax and cross entropy loss.
+Rectified linear units (ReLU) are used as an activation function with a optimized implementation, the output neurons are activated with softmax and cross entropy to evaluate the model performance.
 The quick demo also supports batch, mini-batch and online-trainig / stochastic gradient descent (SGD).

 The weight initialization is a pseudo random function with known numbers.